plblum/jivs/starter_code/README.md

 # Creating JivsServices
 Add the code of the **create_services.ts file** to your app.
-It provides the `createJivsServices() function` that you will need in order to create a ValidationManager.
+It provides the `createJivsServices() function` that you will need in order to create a ValueHostsManager.
 See [Configuring JivsServices](../README.md#configuring-jivsservices).

 `createJivsServices()` creates and configures the `JivsServices object`, which has extensive configuration options.
 Many have defaults.